chainflip-io/chainflip-eth-contracts/docs/StakeManager.md

 - `nodeID`:    The nodeID of the staker

-## `updateFlipSupply(struct IShared.SigData sigData, uint256 newTotalSupply, uint256 stateChainBlockNumber)` (external)

- Compares a given new FLIP supply against the old supply,
-         then mints and burns as appropriate

-- `sigData`:               signature over the abi-encoded function params

-- `newTotalSupply`:        new total supply of FLIP

-- `stateChainBlockNumber`: State Chain block number for the new total supply

 ## `setMinStake(uint256 newMinStake)` (external)

      Set the minimum amount of stake needed for `stake` to be able